Herricks Schools District removes teacher from classroom over alleged 'disturbing' video, officials say

 Neither Sinanis nor Board of Education members immediately responded to phone and email inquiries seeking comment, the district pointing to the statement as its only comment on the alleged incident.
 Nassau County police could not confirm if district officials had contacted them about the alleged incident — or if there was an ongoing investigation.

-The Board of Education will meet Thursday at 7:30 p.m. at the Herricks Community Center on Herricks Road.
-However it was not immediately clear if the alleged incident would be addressed — or if the matter was on the agenda.
+The Board of Education was scheduled to meet Thursday at 7:30 p.m. at the Herricks Community Center on Herricks Road.
+However, it was not immediately clear if the alleged incident would be addressed — or if the matter was on the agenda.